csiebler/azureml-online-endpoints-aks/README.md

 ## Create workspace

-This repo assumes the workspace is already here and is named `$workspace1`
+This repo assumes the workspace is already here and is named `$workspace_name`

 ## Create jumphost VM/Compute Instance in aml-subnet